-This policy provides guidance for issuers that are subject to a CTO, including a management cease trade order described in CSA Staff Notice 57-301 Failure to File Financial Statements on Time - Management Cease Trade Orders, issued as a result of failing to comply with continuous disclosure requirements.
+This policy provides guidance for issuers that are subject to a CTO (as defined below) issued as a result of failing to comply with continuous disclosure requirements.

 This policy explains what an issuer should do to apply for a partial or full revocation of a CTO.
 It describes what the issuer should file, the general type of review that the securities regulatory authorities (or "we") will perform, and explains some of the factors that we will consider when determining whether to grant a full or partial revocation of the CTO.